-If the StateMachine table format is State - Next State, then the Transition cell displays the Trigger, Guard and Effect like this:
+If the StateMachine table format is State - Next State, then the Transition cell displays the Trigger, Guard and Effect in this format:

 In the StateMachine table, you can edit the Guard and Effect in place.
-If the Guard or Effect is empty for your selected Transition cell, the cell displays an ellipsis (...) instead; click twice (not double-click) on the ellipsis to type in the Guard and Effect name_s.
+If the Guard or Effect is empty for your selected Transition cell, the cell displays an ellipsis (...) instead; click twice (not double-click) on the ellipsis to type in the Guard and Effect names